latest news ...

 Chimney Rock near Hanksville Utah

 A bit further on, though, the road burst out of the valley into a wider plain.
-There was a pull-in here and a "gentleman's rest room" (and I was bursting!).
-So a brief stop and a photograph (on the left) of Chimney Rock.
-There are thousands of rocks called "Chimney Rock" all over the States, so if you've heard of a famous one, it probably isn't the one you've just found.
+There was a pull-in here and what is known as a "gentleman's rest room" (and wasn't I glad to see that?
+Another couple of minutes and they would be growing rice in this desert next year).
+So a brief stop and a photograph of Chimney Rock, after which this rest area is named.

 Fremont Gorge near Hanksville Utah

 From here you can see the view back into the Fremont Gorge, the direction from which I'd just come.
 The difference in time between the photo on the left and that on the right is as long as it takes to go for a ride the porcelain horse.
-This gives you some idea of how quickly the light has "gone" in this part of the USA on a late September evening.
+This gives you some idea of how quickly the light has gone in this part of the USA on a late September evening.

 HANKSVILLE